AmazingCow-Tools/COWTODO/README.md

 ## Usage:
 ```
- cowtodo [-hv] [-sl] <path>
+ cowtodo [-hv] [-sl] [-e <path>] <search_path>
    -h --help    : Show this screen.
    -v --version : Show app version and copyright.
    -s --short   : Output the short listing.
    -l --long    : Output the long listing.
 (Default)
    -v --verbose : Verbose mode, helps to see what it's doing
+   -e --exclude <path> : Exclude the path from scan.
 ```
-Path is assumed to be de current directory (```./``` ) if any is specified.
+Search path is assumed to be de current directory (```./``` ) if any is specified.
+Mutiple exclude paths can be passed.

 ## License:
 This software is released under GPLv3.